SamSamhuns/tensorflow_training/README.md

 ## Selecting model, data paths and model hyper-parameters

 Configure all values in the `JSON` files inside the `config` dir.
 A sample config file is provided for training on the bird dataset in `config/train_image_clsf.json`.
+The model information repository is located at `tf_train/model/models_info.py`.

 Set number of GPUs to use and other tensorflow command line env vars in `.env`.